 Apple cider vinegar with meals or a betaine HCl supplement can be useful in times of low stomach acid (not to be used in cases of peptic ulcer).
 Poor stomach acid may affect protein breakdown, leading to larger than normal pieces of protein entering the intestines where it ferments.

 Broad spectrum digestive enzymes will help to break down fats, proteins and carbohydrates and should be taken whilst eating a meal.

 Lecithin is a natural emulsifier and works, much like bile, to make fats water soluble and easier to absorb.
 It also supports the protective mucus in the gut and helps to maintain a healthy gut lining (3).

 Address stress - chronic or high levels of stress cause the release of hormones that suppress digestion.
 In a state of stress, digestion is seen as a non-essential function.
 Stress reduction techniques like gentle walks, yoga, Tai Chi, mindfulness and breathing exercises can all support digestion.

 Exercise regularly – this helps to keep bowel movements regular, improves 'feel good' chemicals and may improve inflammation in the gut (5).
 Aim to take part in 30 minutes of cardiovascular exercise 3 times a week and add in resistance training (weights) twice a week.

 Did you find this article useful?

-Do you have any other tips to add to enhance body cleansing?
+Do you have any other tips that have helped you enhance your digestion?

 We’d love to hear from you!